Skip to main content

 2. Advocate for policies that dignify, diversify, and valorize the teaching profession based on recommendations of the UNSG’s High-level Panel on the Teaching Profession; and

-3. Call to action to improve the attractiveness of the teaching profession and ensure that every learner has a qualified and motivated teacher.
+3. Call to action to improve the attractiveness of the teaching profession and ensure that every learner has a qualified and motivated teacher, in alignment with the UNSG High-Level Panel's Recommendations.

 Key messages